System Requirements

 Operating System Compatibility

-- Validators and full nodes should use Linux for best performance and reliability.
+- Validators and full nodes should use Docker for best performance and reliability.

 Hardware Requirements